heykapil/heykapil.in/content/quotes/english.md

 - Talent is cheaper than table salt.
 What separates the talented individual from the successful one is a lot of hard work.
 - It takes more courage to reveal insecurities than to hide them, more strength to relate to people than to dominate them, more ‘manhood’ to abide by thought-out principles rather than blind reflex.
 Toughness is in the soul and spirit, not in muscles and an immature mind
 - Untill death, all deafeats are psychlogical.
+- - Teach your sons that even when a girl/woman is crying, she can still be lying.
+- Even when you trust your wife, close friends, and family, never tell them everything.
+- A man’s downfall is rarely caused by his enemies.
+It’s caused by his inability to sit in a room alone, without validation, without noise, with only his thoughts.
+Master that silence, and no opponent can ever truly own you.
+- One minute of anger, lust, and greed can ruin decades of your hard work.
+- Porn is a graveyard for undisciplined men.
+It’s where your energy, drive, and confidence go to rot.
+You don’t conquer porn by deleting apps.
+You conquer it by resurrecting your fucking purpose.
+You kill the addiction the moment you realize: You weren’t horny. you were empty.
+You didn’t need realese but you needed direction.
+You weren’t craving her body, you were running from your own reflection.
+- Ejaculation makes you weak.
+Your willpower, motivation, minerals, vitamins and others are lost in each ejaculation.
+Staying horny makes you powerful.
+Don't spill your seed, save it for a well deserving submissive woman.
+Use your energy and direct it to meaningful things.
+Control over urges builds discipline and power to fuel your growth.
+- As a man, you need to build relationships with: doctors, lawyers, investors, accountants, police officers, Fitness/gym freaks, real estate dealers.